FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 If a feature being worked on just misses the freeze time, then it will land on the next branch which is 1 release cycle higher.
 This happens even if the feature was originally wanted for a certain version.

 Freezing is a concept that is per version branch and not per channel.
-Every version has a 3 week freeze before release date.
+Every version has a 3-week freeze before the release date.

 ---